Meta-Impressionism / other exhibitions

 Sources:

 Note: I have found none of the catalogues, so all my information is indirect.
-My main sources are the Catalogues Raisonnée of Monnet (R22), Pissarro (R116).
+My main source is the article of Simon Kelly and Andrew Watson (aR1) and also are the Catalogues Raisonnée of Monnet (R22), Pissarro (R116).
 Other sources are the catalogues of Renoir (R31), and Sisley (R166).
 Other sources are Denvir (R5); Monneret (R88I,p210); archive.org (iR19).
 For other general references (=R) see.
 For other references to internet sites (=iR) see.